ChocolateAdventurouz/Winamp-BigBentoREDUX/README.md

 # Winamp Big Bento Redux
 This repository keeps alive the famous skin of Winamp 5, Big Bento by updating some componets and resolving some bugs that were present and not resolved.
 <br>![img](screenshot.png)
-## Support
+## Version Support

-Tested on: Winamp 5.7/5.666
+The skin (both preview & stable) is tested on these Winamp Versions:

+- Winamp 5.666 (b3516)
+- Winamp 5.7 (b3392)
+- WACUP Preview (1.0.21.7236)
-WACUP might have problems on it due to its skin engine.
+WACUP Beta might have problems on it due to its ``gen_ff.dll`` (press f to pay gen_ff to work).
 If it works properly, then you are lucky.
 If not, :/
 ## Installing the skin:
 - On the repo, press code -> Download ZIP
 - Create a folder called "Big Bento Redux" on ``<your winamp installation directory>\Skins`` and extract the contents of the folder into the folder